Last Updated on February 23, 2022

 I wanted to highlight my favorite spots and share my insight for planning a trip to this region – so much of mine was unplanned and I stumbled my way through it!

-Pula is the largest city in the region of Istria and overflowing with historical monuments.
+Start off your 3 days in Istria in Pula.
+Pula is the largest city in the region and overflowing with historical monuments.
 As I mentioned, I suggest traveling to Pula for one night and spending your next few in Rovinj, where personally I felt there was more to explore.

 Another note I wanted to add if you’re planning on traveling to Pula is that I found many restaurants and locales in the morning and afternoon were closed.

 I simply say it as forewarning so you are able to plan your breakfast or avoid a late lunch, otherwise you won’t have many options besides the McDonald’s!

 Let’s get into the main attractions Pula has to offer!